-In addition to the ECSC and GSO staff, the website services are supported by the Fellowship service workers of the webteam.
-This comprises members recruited at local level - Online Responders, Forum Moderators and Web Assistants.
-In the event of necessity, technical support work may be outsourced at the discretion of the General Service Board.
+In addition to the ECSC and GSO staff, the website services are supported by Third Party Suppliers for server hosting.
+Technical support work may be outsourced by the General Service Board.

-Alcoholics-Anonymous.org.uk is a multi-function site with dedicated areas allocated to fulfilling our Primary Purpose and to providing services to the Fellowship.
+Alcoholics-Anonymous.org.uk is a multi-function site with dedicated areas allocated to fulfilling our Primary Purpose and to providing services to the Fellowship